MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md

 |||

 </br>
 Microsoft recommends that you synchronize all forests that contain user identities as well as any forests that contain Skype for Business Server.
 If users’ identities exist across multiple forests, Azure AD Connect should do the merge.
 When this guidance is followed, Azure AD Connect will automatically synchronize the correct attributes, provided you do not modify either the Connectors or Sync Rules in Azure AD Connect.

 If you do not synchronize from all forests that contain user identities and the Skype for Business Server deployment, you must ensure the relevant identity and Skype for Business attributes are correctly populated into Azure AD for any user using Teams or Skype for Business (whether on-premises or online).
 This will likely require additional on-premises directory synchronization.
 For more information, see [Azure AD Connect sync: Attributes synchronized to Azure Active Directory](/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized).

-In such scenarios, it is the customer’s responsibility to ensure proper configuration for populating the attributes into Azure AD.
+It is the customer’s responsibility to ensure proper configuration for populating the attributes into Azure AD.
 Keep the following in mind:

-- Using a non-standard configuration for synchronizing to Azure AD is risky because it could lead to misconfiguration, which could cause data corruption in your online directory.
+- Using a non-standard configuration for synchronizing to Azure AD is risky.
+Nonstandard configurations could cause data corruption in your online directory.

 - As products evolve, Microsoft will continue to verify standard synchronization configurations in which all relevant forests are synchronized.
 Customers with custom synchronization configurations are responsible for ensuring their configurations deliver the correct attributes and values into Azure AD.